oscarert2/ModernaLogPinger/README.md

 INPUT_FILE_NAME: The name of the CSV file containing the list of IP addresses and their locations.
 OUTPUT_FILE_NAME: The name of the file to log the results to.
 If not specified, the script will generate a file name based on the current date and time.

+Debugging:
+If the run.bat file does not run the script run it manually by navigating to the folder through console and inputting the command: Python3 trcrt.py
+If this doesnt work verify that the folder name Log exists in the same folder as the script.

 License
 This project is open source.